This metabolism booster smoothie is like jet fuel for your metabolism.

 Spinach is actually more nutrient dense than kale.
 Calorie for calorie, spinach has 50% more protein, almost 350% more iron, and 30% more calcium (Kale does win the “nutrient battle” for Vitamin C!- so I wouldn’t say give up on kale just yet.
 It’s still super nutritious).

 All the time, we hear that green tea is good for our metabolism, but why exactly?
 Caffeine does have a positive effect on our metabolisms, but the powerful component of green tea is a compound called ECGCs.
 ECGS have a thermogenic effect that increase fat burn in the liver, and also inhibit lipase, an enzyme that absorbs fat in the digestive tract.
 In addition to all of that, green tea has been proven to increase satiety, making you feel less hungry.
+If you’re looking for a great green tea, I love Organic Sencha.

 If all that hasn’t convinced you to get in the kitchen and make this smoothie, let me just tell you IT’S DELICIOUS!
 And an eye opener.
 I’m struggling to get through the day because I just couldn’t sleep last night, and one sip of this smoothie has perked me up a lot.